bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/eve.md

 Within the ARG [website](../webpage), [M8](../m8) informs us that E.V.E. is the big boss at Nex Gen Corporation, a role also attributed to [Victor Carmine](victor-carmine).

 ***

+## Website History

+E.V.E. was always user 0000 on the first version of the Multidimensional Navigator 8.

+***